 On October 9, 2020, the City issued a Request for Letters of Interest (RFLI) seeking expressions of interest in developing Class A office space on Lincoln Lane North.
 At the direction of the City Commission and in accordance with CBRE's October 2020 Office Market Overview, the Administration prepared and released the RFLI seeking expressions of interest from developers that may be interested in developing Class A office space on any or all of the three largest parking lots adjacent to Lincoln Road, which include P25, P26 and P27.
-The benefit of the RFLI is that it will allow the City Commission to determine if there is interest from the development market to build Class A office space on any of these lots.
-Only expressions of interest were requested at this time in order to allow the City Commission to gauge the level of market interest in developing any of the referenced lots.

 The RFLI specifically asked interested parties not to submit offers or proposals.
 The deadline to submit letters of interest to the Procurement Department was 3:00 PM on February 11, 2021.
 The City received letters of interest from fifteen (15) entities prior to the deadline.
-Two (2) additional letters of interest were received just after the deadline for a total of seventeen (17) responses.
-See Exhibit G (Receipt Log Sheet).
+Three (3) additional letters of interest were received just after the deadline for a total of eighteen (18) responses.
 The list of interested parties includes accomplished real estate developers and investors, known both locally in the region and nationally.
+The benefit of the RFLI is that it allowed the City Commission to determine if there is interest from the development market to build Class A office space on any of these lots.
+Only expressions of interest were requested in order to allow the City Commission to gauge the level of market interest in developing any of the referenced lots.